Ioan Talpeș: Post-1989 career

 Immediately following the 1996 elections, Talpeș was appointed ambassador to Bulgaria by the head of state, Emil Constantinescu.
 He served in that capacity until 20 December 1998, following his resignation in November.

 In January 1999, Talpeș resumed his duties as a personal advisor to Iliescu, who was at the time leader of the PSD.
 When Iliescu was again elected President of Romania in December 2000, he appointed Talpeș head of the National Security Department and chief of the Presidential Administration.

 On 8 March 2004, Prime Minister Adrian Năstase appointed Talpeș State Minister for the Coordination of National Defense, European Integration, and Justice, one of three "super minister" positions created as part of the government reshuffle to prepare for entry in the European Union.

 Talpeș was elected to the Parliament of Romania in December 2004, where he continues to serve as a Senator representing his home county of Caraș-Severin.

-Ioan Talpeș is particular mentioned in the report of the investigator of the Council of Europe to illegal activities of the U.S. secret service CIA in Europe, Dick Marty, as one of the persons, who authorized or at least knew about and have to stand accountable for torture prisons on the military base Mihail Kogălniceanu from 2003 to 2005.
+Ioan Talpeș is particular mentioned in the report of the investigator of the Council of Europe to illegal activities of the U.S. secret service CIA in Europe, Dick Marty, as one of the persons, who authorized or at least knew about and have to stand accountable for torture prisons on the Mihail Kogălniceanu military base from 2003 to 2005.
 In April 2015, Talpeș confirmed to Der Spiegel that from 2003 to 2006, he had allowed the CIA use of a building in Bucharest.
 Talpeș stated he never visited the building and explicitly told his CIA counterpart that the Romanians did not want to know what was taking place inside.